iamzilfa/Pitch-App/README.md

 # PITCH-APP

 ## Description
-   An application that allows users to use to submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
+   An application that allows users to submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.

 ## Author(s) information
 [iamzilfa](https://github.com/iamzilfa)